Scope of the Privacy Notice

 - reasonably ensure that we process the information for purposes compatible with the purposes for which it was originally collected or subsequently authorized by the impacted individuals.
 After we have notified our clients, they will then inform us if any individuals have opted out of such disclosures.

 In situations where DFIN process “Sensitive Personal Information” (which may include Personal Information relating to medical or health conditions, racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, the sex life of the individual, ideological views or activities, social security measures pertaining to an individual, or administrative or criminal proceedings and sanctions), we will seek informed express consent (opt in) from individuals if such information is to be disclosed to a third-party (except for disclosures to third parties performing tasks directly on our behalf and pursuant to our instructions) or used for purposes that are materially different from the purpose it was originally collected or subsequently authorized by the individual.

 Changes to this Privacy Notice

 DFIN reserves the right at its absolute discretion to change this Privacy Notice from time to time.
 If this Privacy Notice changes, the revised version will be posted at the “Privacy Notice” link on the Site’s home page.
 In the event that the change is significant or material, we will notify you of such a change by revising the link on the home page to read “Newly Revised Privacy Notice.”
 Please check the Privacy Notice frequently.
 Your continued use of our sites constitutes acceptance of such changes in the Privacy Notice, except where further steps are required by applicable law.
-This Privacy Notice was last updated in October 30, 2018.
+This Privacy Notice was last updated on March 28, 2019.